 The Golden Roast

 Vibe – The Golden Roast has two locations: Melrose and Marble City.
-Melrose has been recently renovated and is a UT campus staple having been there for 25 years.
+Melrose is a UT campus staple having been there for over 25 years.
 The vibe is moody in a good way with whimsical twinkling lights against black walls.
 Perfect for reading with some lo-fi in your headphones or chatting with friends.
 Be sure to check out the restroom walls – ok, weird rec, we know – to scope out the drawings of coffee cups submitted by people in the community.

 Roast – The magic happens at their roaster in Powell (North Knox County off Emory Road next to Panther Dough Joe).
 They have a whopping 25 varieties of roasts and have even started bottling so you can enjoy their cold brew too.